First Impressions Review: Luminar Neptune Photo Editor for Mac

 I admit when I first read that the Luminar Neptune's biggest feature enhancement was an accent AI (artificial intelligence) feature, I was a bit skeptical.

 AI sounds like a marketing gimmick to me.
 But then I started using the software and I realized how easy this feature makes editing my photos.
-In fact, the more you use Luminar, the more it "learns" (creepy or cool?).
+Accent AI is like having a photo editing assistant in your back pocket.
 Check out my video to see the Accent AI feature in action.
 As you can see, I simply add the AI filter and then just drag to my preferred level of intensity.
 The live preview shows me the results.

 The Luminar Neptune Updated Workspace